 7 The State Administrative Tribunal (Conferral of Jurisdiction) Amendment and Repeal Act 2004 Pt.
 5, the State Administrative Tribunal Act 2004 s.
 167 and 169, and the State Administrative Tribunal Regulations 2004 r.
 28 and 42 deal with certain transitional issues some of which may be relevant for this Act.

+8 On the date as at which this compilation was prepared, the Standardisation of Formatting Act 2010 s.
+51 had not come into operation.
+It reads as follows:

+51. Various written laws amended

+(1) This section amends the written laws listed in the Table.

+(2) Amend the provisions listed in the Table as set out in the Table.